DreamOfTheRedChamber/leetcode/README.md

 * convert a range of binary search problem into variants of essence form
 	- find first element smaller than target
-		- find minimum element in rotated sorted array ( target: array[array.length-1])
+		- e.g. find minimum element in rotated sorted array ( target: array[array.length-1])
+	- find last element smaller than target
+		- e.g. search insertion position
 * how to handle duplicates in binary search

 #### stack <a id="stack"></a>